Nature at Loch Lomond Shores

 Islands

 Loch Lomond is home to 22 islands and 27 Islets.
-Many of the islands are privately owned and three are protected by conservation agencies – Inchcailloch, Bucinch and Ceardach.
-Loch Lomond’s Inchmurrin island is the largest fresh-water island in the British Isles.
-Inchconnachan is home to a colony of wallabies who were introduced to Loch Lomond in the 1940s by Lady Arran Colquhoun.
-Recent unconfirmed reports estimate that around 60 of these creatures still live on the island.
+Many of the islands are privately owned, and three are protected by conservation agencies: Inchcailloch, Bucinch, and Ceardach.
+Loch Lomond’s Inchmurrin Island is the largest freshwater island in the British Isles.
+Inchconnachan is home to a colony of wallabies that were introduced to Loch Lomond in the 1940s by Lady Arran Colquhoun.
+Recently, unconfirmed reports estimate that around 60 of these creatures still inhabit the island.

 Useful links

-Here are some links that offer more information and fun nature activities that you and your family can enjoy Things to do with kids from The Woodland Trust RSPB Wild Challenge Saving Scotland’s Red Squirrel children’s activities The Loch Lomond and Trossachs National Park
+Here are some links that offer more information and fun nature activities that you and your family can enjoy:

 X